 Take a walk

-- Our swimming pool overlooks the beautiful Limpley Stoke valley, so you can take in the views while you go for a light swim or enjoy one of our Aqua Classes.
+Our outdoor swimming pool overlooks the beautiful Limpley Stoke Valley, so you can take in the views while you go for a light swim or enjoy one of our Aqua Classes in the indoor pool.

 Bath City Centre is a 10-minute taxi away.
 There is a taxi rank at the train station or call local company Abbey Taxis on 01225 444 444.
 They know our location well.

 The best way to see Bath in a short space of time is on a guided bike tour.
 We recommend local company Wild Swim Bike Run who have a team of local expert guides who are ‘British Cycling’ qualified, Trail Cycle Leaders and Outdoor First Aid qualified ensuring that you have a safe, fun and amazing ride.
 Tours are suitable for all riding abilities.
 Perfect for single travellers, couples, families (children 13+) and groups.
 Private family tours are available for children under 13 years old.

 Visit Wild Swim Bike Run to book direct.